Hostage situation on MAX train prompts heavy police response near Cascade Station

 "Obviously dangerous implements, and there was concern for the safety of the lives onboard the train," Jones said.

-Jones said the man had been in custody the night before the incident after a physical altercation with police during which he'd been in an apparent mental health crisis.
-She said he was placed on a police hold until Tuesday morning and was released.
+Jones said the man, later identified as 41-year-old Marcus Dwaine Tate, been in custody the night before the incident after a physical altercation with police during which he'd been in an apparent mental health crisis.
+She said he was placed on a police hold at a local hospital until Tuesday morning and was released.

 "These are the nightmare calls that we never want to have but that we train for, and I'm very, very proud of my team, obviously all the teams that came out today," Jones said.